Alternatives for the $q$-matroid axioms of independent spaces, bases, and spanning spaces: Redundancy in the axiom systems

-Note that this result is similar to Proposition 6 of \cite{JP18}, only written in terms of independence instead of rank.
-As a consequence of this Theorem, we conclude that we can define independent spaces of $q$-matroids by using only three axioms: (I1), (I2) and (I4).
-For the basis axioms we have a similar result.
+The proof of (I3) is similar to Proposition 6 of \cite{JP18}, only written in terms of independence instead of rank.
+Also, note that the last part of this proof does not hold with (I4) instead of (I4'').
+This supports Remark \ref{I4isDifferent}.